Legal for trade: Weighing up the requirements

 In all commercial applications where product is sold by weight, it is a legal requirement that weighing equipment must be verified as ‘legal for trade’ or ‘trade approved’.
 In summary, this means that the equipment (from an individual scale to a complete pre-pack line) has undergone a stringent set of tests to ensure it is sufficiently accurate and fit for purpose.

-If a trade approved unit undergoes any alteration or repair, it will require re-verification to ensure that the approval remains valid.
+If a trade approved unit undergoes any alteration or repair, it will require re-verification.
+Accordingly, this ensures that the approval remains valid.

 The following list provides examples of typical applications where a legal-for-trade scale might be required:

-Weights and measures authorities around the world are responsible for controlling legal for trade equipment and related legislation.
-Most countries globally (outside of the USA) have adopted International Organization of Legal Metrology (OIML) requirements for weighing equipment.
-OIML has developed a set of international guidelines relating to the manufacture and use of weighing and measuring instruments for legal metrology applications.
+Indeed, weights and measures authorities around the world are responsible for controlling legal for trade equipment and related legislation.
+In fact, most countries globally adopted International Organization of Legal Metrology (OIML) requirements for weighing equipment.
+Thus OIML developed a set of international guidelines relating to the manufacture and use of weighing and measuring instruments for legal metrology applications.

 In the US, requirements for legal for trade weighing equipment are laid out in Handbook 44 (Specific Tolerances and Other Technical Requirements for Weighing and Measuring Devices).

-Equipment is certified under the National Type Evaluation Program (NTEP) which is developed through cooperation between the National Conference on Weights and Measures (NCWM) and the Weights and Measure division of the National Institute for Standards and Technology (NIST).
-NTEP is a process for the testing and evaluation of weighing equipment and critical components to ensure their compliance with Handbook 44.
+Equipment is certified under the National Type Evaluation Program (NTEP).
+Accordingly, this program is developed through cooperation between the National Conference on Weights and Measures (NCWM) and the Weights and Measure division of the National Institute for Standards and Technology (NIST).
+In fact, NTEP is a process for the testing and evaluation of weighing equipment and critical components.
+As such, this ensures their compliance with Handbook 44.

 According to NTEP, the term ‘used for trade’ refers to devices that are used for selling, purchasing, exchanging, custody transfer, or establishing the cost for services or hire on the basis of a measurement.

 This certification can only be given by a weights and measures inspector or an ‘approved qualifier’.
-An appropriate approved body must evaluate the design and operation of the equipment to ensure that it conforms to the published guidelines/ requirements.
-It is also an offence to have, or use, seriously incorrect equipment or to alter equipment that is incorrect after it has been stamped.
+An appropriate approved body must evaluate the design and operation of the equipment.
+Thus, this is to ensure that it conforms to the published guidelines/ requirements.
+In fact, it’s also an offence to have, or use, seriously incorrect equipment or to alter equipment that is incorrect after it has been stamped.

 International Organization of Legal Metrology (Global)